JNRowe/vim-configs/localcfg/plugin_vim_startify.rst

 ====================================

-These commonly edited config files are reasonable bookmarks for when I've started vim without args, but perhaps others are more useful when started with args?
+These commonly edited config files are reasonable bookmarks for when I've started :command:`vim` without args, but perhaps others are more useful when started with -args?

 .. code-block:: vim